 “There has been an 87 per cent decrease in snapper stocks in Gulf St Vincent over the last five years and a 23 per cent decline in the Spencer Gulf,” said Minister Whetstone.

-“Last December the State Government implemented eight spatial closures and cut charter boat bag limits as an interim measure to protect snapper stocks.
+“Last December the State Government implemented seven spatial closures and cut charter boat bag limits as an interim measure to protect snapper stocks.

 “Since then, the State Government has been consulting with the commercial, charter and recreational fishing sectors about further snapper restrictions for the upcoming summer.